Surgical wound care - open

 Removing the Old Dressing

 .
-Be prepared before starting the dressing change:
+To prepare for the dressing change:

 - Clean your hands before touching the dressing.

-- Have a clean work surface for all of the equipment you will need.
+- Have a clean work surface.

 Remove the old dressing:

-- Carefully loosen the tape.
+- Carefully loosen the tape from your skin.

 - Use a clean (not sterile) medical glove to grab the old dressing and pull it off.